Stanley Webb Davies

+Biography

 Stanley was born in Darwen, Lancashire, into a wealthy mill-owning family of Quakers.
 A 2016 biography, Stanley Webb Davies; Family, Friends and Furniture tells of his education at Quaker Schools Sidcot and Bootham before going on to Oxford.

 He was there in the spring of 1916 when he got his call-up papers.
 He applied for absolute exemption but was turned down.
-Instead he joined the Friends (Quakers) war victims relief team, many of them Quakers from the USA, and worked in France making wooden houses for the poor peasants.
+Instead he joined the Friends (Quakers) war victims relief team and worked in France making wooden houses for the poor peasants.
 He was there for three years and his health never recovered.

-After the war he turned his back on the family's thriving textile interests and spent two years learning his craft with Arthur Romney Green in Christchurch on the South Coast.
+After the war he turned his back on the family's textile interests and spent two years learning his craft with Arthur Romney Green in Christchurch on the South Coast.

 He left there in 1922 and began to set up his business in Windermere where he built a workshop and had a new house, Gatesbield, built off New Road.
-He and his wife Emily lived there for over 40 years and his reputation steadily grew.
+He and his wife Emily lived there for over 40 years.
 Like all of the artisans in the Arts and Crafts movement, such as William Morris and John Ruskin, his work was a direct backlash to the mechanisation and automation of Victorian times.
 His approach was for simple but elegant furniture, handmade to a high standard.

 In a 1940s letter to the Manchester Guardian, during a lively debate on a national policy for industry, he wrote of "probably the chief evil of our present industrial age – the tyranny of the machine."
+He was a member of the Red Rose Guild.